Bellfalasch/frontend-forum/slides.md

 We also have these in Denmark and Sweden, while we haven't worked out details for the Polish or Slovakian staff yet.

-Champions are *not experts*, but the go-to person for each team to focus on a11y and elevate questions in the bi-weekly Accessibility Champions forum.
+Champions are *not experts*, but the go-to person for each team to focus on a11y and elevate questions in **the bi-weekly Accessibility Champions forum**.
 Here they share experiences and learnings, as well as discuss shared topics and issues.

 ---
 transition: slide-left